manjushacherumadom/YOLOv8_Object_Analysis/README.md

 Objective
 To develop a real-time system for detecting, tracking, counting, and analyzing object movement in surveillance footage using YOLOv8.
 The system should be capable of region-based counting and estimating object speed, and deployed as a Flask-based web app containerized with Docker.

-Here's a ready-to-use GitHub README for your **Object Detection and Speed Estimation** project using Flask and Docker.
-You can copy and paste it directly:

 ---

 # YOLOv8 Object Analysis